SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)

 #### 4.2.1 - Filters
- - ([#103]) Adds a new filter in the low-pass slot, a state-variable filter.
+ - ([#103] and [#336]) Adds 2 new state variable filters to both high and lowpass slots.
 This filter has significantly less distortion than the ladder filters, think sequential vs. moog.
-Cutoff and resonance ranges are subject to change with further testing.

-	- Follow-up PR's: ([#125] and [#212]) Various SVF fixes

-- ([#336]) Morphable and Driveable Parallel Filters
-	- Add an SVF option to the HPF slot, set for HPF mode by default.
-This can be modified through the menu, shortcuts, or clicking the lower knob while HPF is selected.

-	- Follow-up PR: ([#339]) SVF Notch Filter
- 		- Adds an SVF notch mode (SV_Notch) alongside the SVF Band mode (SV_Band)
-		- Changes SVF morph in HP slot to go HP-band/notch-LP (HP by default)
-		- Tweaks default ladder saturation to match original firmware
-		- Applies ladder gain on input instead of feedback, avoiding interaction with resonance
-		- Tweaks SVF level to match ladder volumes
-		- Removes distinction between high and lowpass SVF enums so they can now be used in either slot adds HP ladder morph to filter FM

-	- Adds a 3rd filter paramater called morph, placed in the menu and on the pads under the db/oct on filters.
-Morph smoothly morphs the SVF through LP-BP-HP, and smoothly increases drive in the ladder filters.
+The morph parameter (pad under db/oct) adjusts smoothly from lowpass -> bandpass/notch -> highpass.
+The knob is inverted in the HPF slot so that at 0 the filter is highpass and at 50 it is lowpassed.
+ 	- The morph param is also added to the ladders, in 12/24/drive filters it smoothly increases drive and in the HPF ladder it adds filter FM.
 This param is modulatable and automatable

-	- Adds a setting to switch the filter order or run them in parallel.
+	- Also adds a setting to switch the filter order or run them in parallel.
 This setting is menu only and named ROUTE

 #### 4.2.2 - Stereo Chorus
 - ([#120]) New Stereo Chorus type added to Mod FX.
 The recommended settings are OFFSET=30, DEPTH=17, and RATE=15.